The largest

 SLN: a long-standing leader in the nickel industry

-Weda Bay Nickel, a world-class mine
+Weda Bay Nickel, a world-class nickel deposit

 Our products